gwoo/hap/README.md

 Hap helps manage build scripts with git and run them concurrently on multiple remote hosts using composable blocks.

 First, `hap create` to setup a new local repo.
 Then add hosts to the generated Hapfile.
 Once hosts are in place, run `hap build` to execute the build blocks and commands specified in the Hapfile for each host.
 After `hap build` a .happened file is saved with the current sha of remote repo.
-To run `hap build` again a new commit is required.
+To run `hap build` again a new commit is required or use the `--force` param.

 To run arbitrary commands use `hap c`, and to execute individual scripts with `hap exec`.
+`hap c` will not push the latest or run from the current directory or use the environment files, those must be added as part of the command.
+`hap exec` will push the latest, use the current directory and the environment.

 If you only have one host, just use the `default` section.
 Then the `-h,--host` flag while running `hap` is not necessary.